 Use of the school bus for personal use/gain (i.e., banks, home, visits, personal appointments, etc.), will result in disciplinary action.

+Do not place stickers or any other material on the driver’s window, windshield, or any other window around the bus in accordance with Transportation Laws: Texas Transportation Code – TRANSP&547.613 Restrictions on Windows.

 DRIVER LICENSE REVIEW

 The district will review Driver's License Records from state and local agencies twice per year and as required.